davidlwillson/sofreeus-mirror/upcoming-events.md

 Aaron and Anthony deliver the full-day Intro to DevOps class that everyone loves.

 [Register on Meetup](https://www.meetup.com/sofreeus/events/273214581/)
+This class has a SFS sign in page.
+Please complete it after registering though Meetup.
+The link is in the post.
 ---

 If you don't see what you want, send your wish to captains@sofree.us!
 We definitely take requests!